idfive/UniCal/README.md

 Event Content Type:
 * Defines events that show up on the calendar and throughout the API.
-* Each Event can be categorized within the taxonomies (1-6), and then subsequentlty filtered on the front end.
+* Each Event can be categorized within the taxonomies (1-6), and then subsequently filtered on the front end.

 Site Content Type: